Download a copy of our Terms & Conditions in PDF Here

 You must bring the payment card used to make your booking on the day of rental as it is used as a secondary form of identity check to ensure the vehicle is handed over to the person who made the booking.
 If you don’t have the payment card used to make the booking with you, we reserve the right to cancel your booking and not issue a refund as per the terms of the booking.

-1.6 Changing a Booking
+1.6 Main Hirer Changing a Booking

 Where a deposit or full payment has previously been made and the hirer requires a change of rental dates, we will endeavour to assist with a change of dates.
-This will be subject to availability of vehicles at the material time.
+This will be subject to availability of a vehicle at the material time.
 If alternative dates are identified and mutually agreed between us, a new booking confirmation will be sent within seven days confirming the alternative booking arrangement.
 If the alternative booking dates falls within a different rental rate period to that of the original booking, additional rental fees may be payable.
 The full balance amount for the new booking will be required one calendar month prior to the commencement of hire.
 There will be no refund of difference, if the new booking rate is lower than the original rate, and the original rental period was due to commence within a 28-day period.
 If no alternative dates can be arranged and/or the hirer wishes to cancel the booking, then the booking contract will be terminated.

-1.7 Cancelling a Booking
+1.7 Cancellation of a Booking by Hirer

 1.8 Booking Contract